oh-jinsu/oh-jinsu/README.md

-I am a developer with 4 years of experience working in startups, specializing in making games, websites, and mobile apps.
+I am a developer with 4 years of experience working in startups, specializing in making web application servers, mobile apps, and games.